openfaas/www/_posts/2021-07-09-faas-storage-cassandra-astra.md

 console.log('Data updated on cluster');
 ```

-You can find plenty of examples of how to use the SDK in the [npm module's documentation](https://docs.datastax.com/en/developer/nodejs-driver/4.6/).
+You can find plenty of examples of how to use the driver in the [npm module's documentation](https://docs.datastax.com/en/developer/nodejs-driver/4.6/).

 ## Using the Astra API